acdh-oeaw/german-abroad/readme.md

 ## how to edit content

-use the admin ui at [http://localhost:3000/keystatic](http://localhost:3000/keystatic)
+use the admin ui at when developing locally <http://localhost:3000/admin> (this will save changes to the filesystem), or at <https://template-website-astro.acdh-ch-dev.oeaw.ac.at/admin> (this will commit changes to the github repository).

 ## how to deploy